flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 If you believe something is violating these policies, please [open an issue](https://github.com/flathub/flathub/issues).
 :::

+#### Non-functional submissions

-1. **Non-functional submissions**: Submissions that are not fully functional during review and/or offer a poor user experience will not be accepted unless improved.
+Submissions that are not fully functional during review and/or offer a poor user experience will not be accepted unless improved.

+#### Console software submissions

-1. **Console software submissions**: Console software submissions that are not sufficiently user facing or offers very niche, technical or limited functionality will not be accepted.
+Console software submissions that are not sufficiently user facing or offers very niche, technical or limited functionality will not be accepted.

+#### Minimal submissions

-1. **Minimal submissions**: Submissions that offer very minimal functionality often consisting of simple scripts, single or simple sources or aren't suitable as desktop applications or are forks of existing projects without any significant modifications will not be accepted.
+Submissions that offer very minimal functionality often consisting of simple scripts, single or simple sources or aren't suitable as desktop applications or are forks of existing projects without any significant modifications will not be accepted.

+#### Impermissible submissions

-1. **Impermissible submissions**: In addition to the other guidelines, the following non-exhaustive types of application submissions will not be accepted: documentation or help files only, media-only content (e.g., images, audio, video), fonts, firmware, simple web wrapper applications, shell/WM/DE extensions, tray applets, system utilities (e.g., `sudo`, `xeyes`) and CLI utility programs (e.g., `elinks`, `gh`).
+In addition to the other guidelines, the following non-exhaustive types of application submissions will not be accepted: documentation or help files only, media-only content (e.g., images, audio, video), fonts, firmware, simple web wrapper applications, shell/WM/DE extensions, tray applets, system utilities (e.g., `sudo`, `xeyes`) and CLI utility programs (e.g., `elinks`, `gh`).

-1. **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of submissions, such as development tools and IDEs with a broad scope are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
+#### Submissions incompatible or restricted by Flatpak sandbox

+Certain types of submissions, such as development tools and IDEs with a broad scope are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
 Unless these applications are being officially submitted by the upstream developers and/or upstream has explicitly committed to supporting Flatpak they will not be accepted.

+#### Duplicate submissions

-1. **Duplicate submissions**: Multiple submissions of the same application (in terms of functionality, content, visuals, or user experience) each built with different frameworks or toolkits will not be accepted.
+Multiple submissions of the same application (in terms of functionality, content, visuals, or user experience) each built with different frameworks or toolkits will not be accepted.
 Multiple submissions of a forked app with minimal changes in the fork (in terms of functionality, content, visuals, or user experience) will not be accepted.

-1. **Software using emulation or translation layers**: Windows software submissions that are using Wine or any submissions that aren't native to the Linux desktop and is using some emulation or translation layer will only be accepted if they are submitted officially by upstream with the intention of maintaining it in an official capacity.
+#### Software using emulation or translation layers

+Windows software submissions that are using Wine or any submissions that aren't native to the Linux desktop and is using some emulation or translation layer will only be accepted if they are submitted officially by upstream with the intention of maintaining it in an official capacity.

+#### Extensions or BaseApps

-1. **Extensions or BaseApps**: Flatpak extensions that add support for new languages, language specific tooling etc. or BaseApps will need a clear use case defined and prospective users to be accepted.
+Flatpak extensions that add support for new languages, language specific tooling etc. or BaseApps will need a clear use case defined and prospective users to be accepted.

+#### Structure and organisation

-1. **Structure and organisation**: The project that is being submitted (if open source or source available), should be well-organised, structured and should follow the established conventions of the programming language it uses.
+The project that is being submitted (if open source or source available), should be well-organised, structured and should follow the established conventions of the programming language it uses.
 They must also be distributed in a sensible manner such as through git tags or tarballs hosted on well-known hosts so that it is easy to consume the source from the Flatpak manifest and verify it.
 Proprietary apps must also be distributed in sensible manner such as through tarballs or some binary formats hosted on a well-known host.
 The submission may be subject to additional scrutiny if it exhibits signs of poor structure, bad practices, instability, or obfuscation.

-1. **Misleading, malicious or illegal submissions**: Submissions that impersonate; engage or encourage to engage in unlawful activities;
+#### Misleading, malicious or illegal submissions

+Submissions that impersonate; engage or encourage to engage in unlawful activities; provide false, misleading information and functionality;
-  provide false, misleading information and functionality; attempt to deceive or violate any laws, trademarks and copyrights; acts in a malicious manner or contains malicious code will not be accepted.
+attempt to deceive or violate any laws, trademarks and copyrights;
+act in a malicious manner or contains malicious code will not be accepted.
 In most cases these are liable to be outright rejected or removed from the store.

 ## Application ID